 If you’re like most people, you search online.

 In 2017, the number of people searching Google daily was 3.5 billion.
 And, that’s just Google!

-Aside from the crazy number of people who use search engines to find what they need, having a website delivers a myriad of benefits like an opportunity to build your brand, create an experience, establish credibility, find new customers and drive sales.
-Plus, your competition is already out there, and consumers expect it!
+Aside from the large number of people who use search engines, having a website delivers a myriad of benefits.
+They include the opportunity to build your brand, create an experience, establish credibility, find new customers and drive sales.

 For this piece, we’ll cover three basic types of websites:

 - Brochure Websites

 - E-Commerce Websites